Cipulot/SheepyPad/Readme.md

 ### Calculator

-SheepyPad implements a simple calculator tha tyou can use to perform basic math operations.
+SheepyPad implements a simple calculator that you can use to perform basic math operations.
 Follow the [Calculator Guide](https://github.com/Cipulot/SheepyPad/blob/main/Documents/calculator.md) to get started.

 ### PCB